Activation of Bt Protoxin Cry1Ac in Resistant and Susceptible Cotton Bollworm

 CitationActivation of Bt Protoxin Cry1Ac in Resistant and Susceptible Cotton Bollworm 2016, 11 (6):e0156560 PLOS ONE

-Rights© 2016 Wei et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Rights© 2016 Wei et al. This is an open access article distributed under the terms of the Creative Commons Attribution License.

 Collection InformationThis item from the UA Faculty Publications collection is made available by the University of Arizona with support from the University of Arizona Libraries.
 If you have questions, please contact us at email@example.com.